-“I feel that we are all at a very interesting moment in musical history and in our world history as well.
+I feel that we are all at a very interesting moment in musical history and in our world history as well.
 At no other time have so many different styles, periods, and nationalities of music been so easily available, thousands at a time and in the palm of one’s hand.
 The computer and the internet have completely altered the way music is bought and sold, and perhaps most significantly, created.
-At the same time we are in an age where it appears that all genres of music may have run out of new things to do.
+At the same time, we are in an age where it appears that all genres of music may have run out of new things to do.
 So what’s a creative musician to do?
 One answer is to use what you have that is actually new.
 Many Classical composers did just that with electronic instruments and tape loops in the second half of the 20th century.
 Dance music and Hip-Hop have been intimately linked from the start with new technologies like samplers and drum machines.
 There wouldn’t have been any rock & roll either without new technologies like electric guitars, multi-track recorders and synthesizers.
 It seems that the ‘computer as instrument’ is our new technology.
 But it is more than a new instrument; it is a digital music universe.
 Not only is it an instrument with infinite possibilities, it also fuels the whole change in the way we buy and listen to music.

-Part of what makes this moment in history so interesting is the shift digital distribution creates in public views of music as commodity.
+Part of what makes this moment in history so interesting is the shift digital distribution and streaming create in public views of music as commodity.
 We are close to looking at recorded music as a vast digital library, a public service, easily available to all and separate from, and